 The same companies that power your phone today will eventually be the ones bringing you 5G.
-The major U.S.-based carriers, AT&T, Sprint, T-Mobile, and Verizon Wireless, are all hard at work on their 5G networks.
-Each has a different launch window, but those launches are nearly here.
+The major U.S.-based carriers, AT&T, T-Mobile/Sprint, and Verizon Wireless, are all hard at work on their 5G networks.
+Each has a different rollout strategy, but they’re all here today!

 AT&T has already reportedly rolled out “5G E” to some phones (including the Samsung Galaxy S8 Active, LG V30 or LG V40).
 Select phones in specific regions will connect to this new network and show “5G E” in the top corner of the screen instead of the usual “LTE” indicator.
 Even more phones are expected to get 5G E later on.